bondy-io/bondy/apps/bondy_db/doc_extras/architecture/06_compaction_and_bootstrap.md

 elapsed) re-dispatches.
 This is the structural self-healing property — there is no separate retry machinery, just the standard tick + lifecycle re-evaluation.

+"Directory complete" is `bondy_oplog_registry:tables_registered/1`, the same predicate the responder applies when serving.
+On this side it is not a safety condition: adoption is already [all-or-nothing](#adoption-is-all-or-nothing), so a bootstrap dispatched mid-registration would install a partial projection and claim nothing.
+The gate exists to avoid spending that work twice.

 ### Telemetry surface